I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-exallocatefromlookasidelistex.md

 ## -remarks
 <p>This routine removes the first entry, if an entry is available, from the specified lookaside list and returns a pointer to this entry.
 If the list is empty, the routine allocates storage for a new entry and returns a pointer to this entry.
 If this allocation fails, the routine returns <b>NULL</b>.</p>

-<p>If the lookaside list is empty, <b>ExAllocateFromLookasideListEx</b> calls the <a href="https://msdn.microsoft.com/library/windows/hardware/ff554322">LookasideListAllocateEx</a> routine to allocate storage for a new entry, if the driver has provided such a routine.
+<p>If the lookaside list is empty, <b>ExAllocateFromLookasideListEx</b> calls the <a href="kernel.lookasidelistallocateex">LookasideListAllocateEx</a> routine to allocate storage for a new entry, if the driver has provided such a routine.
 Otherwise, a default allocation routine is used to allocate the entry.</p>

-<p>After the caller finishes using the entry, it should free the entry by calling the <a href="https://msdn.microsoft.com/library/windows/hardware/ff544597">ExFreeToLookasideListEx</a> routine.</p>

-<p>In the current implementation, a lookaside list operates as a last-in, first-out (LIFO) stack.
-Thus, the last entry to be freed (and pushed onto the stack) is the next entry to be allocated (popped) from the list.</p>

-<p>For more information about lookaside lists, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff565416">Using Lookaside Lists</a>.</p>

-<p>This routine removes the first entry, if an entry is available, from the specified lookaside list and returns a pointer to this entry.
-If the list is empty, the routine allocates storage for a new entry and returns a pointer to this entry.
-If this allocation fails, the routine returns <b>NULL</b>.</p>

-<p>If the lookaside list is empty, <b>ExAllocateFromLookasideListEx</b> calls the <a href="https://msdn.microsoft.com/library/windows/hardware/ff554322">LookasideListAllocateEx</a> routine to allocate storage for a new entry, if the driver has provided such a routine.
-Otherwise, a default allocation routine is used to allocate the entry.</p>

-<p>After the caller finishes using the entry, it should free the entry by calling the <a href="https://msdn.microsoft.com/library/windows/hardware/ff544597">ExFreeToLookasideListEx</a> routine.</p>
+<p>After the caller finishes using the entry, it should free the entry by calling the <a href="..\wdm\nf-wdm-exfreetolookasidelistex.md">ExFreeToLookasideListEx</a> routine.</p>

 <p>In the current implementation, a lookaside list operates as a last-in, first-out (LIFO) stack.
 Thus, the last entry to be freed (and pushed onto the stack) is the next entry to be allocated (popped) from the list.</p>